 You might want to prosecute me right now and send me to the guillotine for committing such selfish behavior, but listen up!

 Well, it turns out that, in general, it’s OK to rebond and color your hair while breastfeeding!

 Hair treatments should be safe for breastfeeding mothers and breastfed babies.
 The chemicals from hair dye and perm solutions do not soak into your skin and get into your blood or milk as explained by Jennifer Peddlesen, a lactation consultant in Calgary, in Today’s Parent magazine.

-Although there hasn’t been much research into the effects of these chemicals during pregnancy or breastfeeding, there are no known reports of negative effects for the baby.
+Although there hasn’t been much research into the effects of these chemicals during pregnancy or breastfeeding, there are no known reports of negative effects on the baby.
 While small amounts may indeed be absorbed, it’s unlikely that it can harm the baby.
 These days, the chemicals used in hair dyes and rebond solutions are not highly toxic.

-The only problem you may be facing is when baby won’t like the smell of the chemicals on your hair post treatment.
+The only problem you may be facing is when baby won’t like the smell of the chemicals on your hair post-treatment.
 You may also want to avoid brushing your newly straightened hair on your baby’s skin if he or she has a sensitive one.

 So what really happened after I had my hair rebonded and dyed while still breastfeeding at home?

 When I came back home after the treatment, I scooped up my little one only to be met with a fuss.
 She arched her back and pushed me away, crying.
 I understood what was happening.
 The strong smell of the treatment proved to be unpleasant for my little monster.
 The baby was just not having any of it at the moment.
 However, I quickly resolved the issue by changing into fresh clothes and placing my hair in a shower cap.